multiplemonomials/multicast_expert/README.rst

 Q: Is it possible to receive multicasts on all interfaces with a single socket?
     A: Yes!
 As of multicast_expert 1.2.0, the default behavior of McastRxSocket, when you do not pass any interface IP addresses explicitly, is to listen on all non-loopback interfaces of the machine.

-Q: Why are my multicasts to the loopback device not going through in Linux?
-    A: Linux seems to be very picky about what it allows through loopback.
-First of all, you need to use ``ip route`` to add a route directing your multicast address to the ``lo`` interface.
-For example, the command ``sudo ip route add 239.2.2.0/24 dev lo`` would allow any multicasts in the 239.2.2.x range through loopback.

-    Additionally, for IPv6, I have found that multicasts to addresses that don't start with ``ffx1`` for any value of x (i.e. non-interface-local addresses) do not seem to be sent on loopback.
-Still trying to find any document explaining this behavior...

-Q: My multicasts aren't being received in Linux, even though I see them coming in in packet dumps.
-    A: On Linux, you must also be careful of a kernel feature called Reverse Path Filtering (RPF).
-You see, in most cases, multicast doesn't care about unicast IPs or subnets -- you can quite easily have a machine with IP 10.0.0.1 send multicasts to 192.168.1.2, even though those are on different subnets so they can't normally communicate.
-However, RPF throws a wrench in this.
-In its default "loose" mode (setting 2), it blocks reception of IP packets if they come from an IP address not reachable by any interface.
-So, for example, if you receive a multicast from 10.0.0.1 but you only have routes in your routing table for 192.168.x.x IP addresses, the kernel will summarily drop the packet.
-The easiest fix is to label one of your network interfaces as a default route.
-This makes all IP addresses reachable from an interface, so all packets will be able to get by the check.

-    RPF's "strict" mode (setting 1) is even worse.
-It applies the same check, but on a per-interface level.
-So, in order to receive packets from multicast address X, each individual interface must have a routing rule permitting it to send packets to X.  If this is too much of a pain to set up, you can turn RPF off using sysctl (`this seems like a decent guide <https://access.redhat.com/solutions/53031#:~:text=rp_filter%20parameter%20only%20has%20two,default%20is%201%20(loose).>`_).
-Just remember to change it both for the "all" interface and for whichever interfaces you want to affect -- the kernel takes the stricter of the two values.

-    Another common issue is, if you have two NICs connected to each other on the same machine and want to send packets between them, you will need to change the `ipv4.accept_local <https://sysctl-explorer.net/net/ipv4/accept_local/>`_ setting, e.g. ``sudo sh -c "echo 1 > /proc/sys/net/ipv4/conf/all/accept_local"`` (note that additional work is needed to make this persist across reboots)

-    Last but not least, you may also want to check any firewalls (firewalld/ufw/iptables) and see if those are blocking multicast packets.

 Q: What is IGMP Querier mode on a managed network switch?
 Should I use it?
     A: IGMP Querier mode is an alternate mode for IGMP to run in where, instead of just passively listening for IGMP join/leave messages, the network switch sends out IGMP Membership Query packets at a fixed interval.
 These packets cause each network device to respond with a list of the multicast groups it's subscribed to, which the switch (and any other switches along the network path) can use to update their routing tables.
 If a device doesn't include a given group in its subscription list, then its subscription to the group is removed!